tempertemper/www.tempertemper.net/src/site/posts/2021-07-07--text-underline-thickness-on-chrome.md

 }
 ```

-The underline still looks different cross-browser but with this value it's neither too thick nor too thin anywhere.
-A bit of a pain that I have to add it at all, but sometimes the web is messy like that.
+The underline still looks different cross-browser but this value seems to hit the sweet spot.
+It's neither:

+- too thick on Chromium browsers and right everywhere else
+- proportional in Chromium and too thin on other browsers

+It's a pain that we still have to think about these kinds of things, but I suppose non-standard browser behaviour is in much better shape than it was only a few short years ago.
+And the fact that we've got fine control over things like underlines makes me very happy indeed.